laninsky/comparing_monolithic_UCE_fastas/README.md

 ```
 >uce-8084_lioTuu1 |uce-8084
 ```
-If this isn't the case, you will need to modify lines 39-40 and 53-54 in split_fasta_by_taxa.R.
+If this isn't the case, you will need to modify lines 39-40 and 53-54 in split_fasta_by_taxa.R to match the regex needed to extract the taxa names.
 It also assumes that these taxa names match those in the "taxa name" part of the `.fasta` files.
 Please rename the .fasta files if this isn't the case.

 You also need to point to the BLAST binaries folder by setting the following variable before starting
 ```